Bikatr7/EasyTL/README.md

 The `calculate_cost` method provides an estimate of the cost associated with translating a given text with specified settings for each supported service.

-characters or tokens depending on the service.
+These are characters or tokens depending on the type of translate function used.

 ```python
 num_characters, cost, model = EasyTL.calculate_cost("This has a lot of characters", "deepl")